swift-on-server/site/Sources/site/Documentation.docc/2024/websockets-tutorial-using-swift-and-hummingbird/websockets-tutorial-using-swift-and-hummingbird.md

 @Snippet(path: "site/Snippets/websockets_02")

-The init method creates an asynchronous stream for ``Connection`` objects along with a logger, and the ``run`` function asynchronously handles connections by logging their addition, processing inbound messages, sending outbound messages, and logging their removal, with graceful shutdown support:
+The ``init(logger:)`` method creates an asynchronous stream for ``Connection`` objects along with a logger, and the ``run`` function asynchronously handles connections by logging their addition, processing inbound messages, sending outbound messages, and logging their removal, with graceful shutdown support:

 @Snippet(path: "site/Snippets/websockets_03", slice: "ConnectionManager")